yehezkielermanto/classification-image/README.md

 # classification-image
 This repository is created using python language to classify image with machine learning algorithm
-> Problem in dicoding acedemy (learn machine learning for beginner)
+> Problem in dicoding academy (learn machine learning for beginner)